wp-plugins/eshop/trunk/readme.txt

 Version 5.7.5

 * *added* ability to sort featured/sale products in the shortcode randomly (use sortby='random')
+* *fixed* issue with IIS and cannot redeclare add_user.
+* *fixed* Item line too long error for authorize.net users
+* *fixed* minor bugs
+* *amended* support for older version of WordPress dropped.
+* *amended* Products page, added in extra check for marking products as having stock available.
+* *improved* upgrade routine - hopefully this will solve any issues when upgrading.
 * *removed* eShortcodes file due to confusion - contact me if you want it back!
-* *fixed* minor bugs
-* *fixed* issue with IIS and cannot redeclare add_user.

 Version 5.7.4